justanr/Nocturne-Randomizer/README.md

 Zombero (documentation from hardtye hack)

 ### Running the randomizer

-Windows users can download the latest from https://github.com/nmarkro/Nocturne-Randomizer/releases
+Windows users can download the code as a zip from this page

 Unzip and run nocturne_rando.exe